Module 25: Title Screen and Game Flow

 func _on_settings() -> void:

-# Show the volume settings panel from Module 24
+# Show the persistent volume settings panel from Module 24

 var settings_scene := preload("res://ui/settings/settings_panel.tscn")